 There were even jets for my feet!

 We mucked around in the pool until near sunset before returning for a quick shower an then heading down to the private resort pier or jetty.

-There’s a restaurant and bar and even a lounge area at the end too.
+There is also a restaurant, bar and even lounge area at the end.